Ex-worker says Shake Shack told him to 'explain his gender' to colleagues. He's getting $20,000 - NewsBreak

 Ex-worker says Shake Shack told him to 'explain his gender' to colleagues.
 He's getting $20,000

-Hamburger chain Shake Shack has agreed to pay $20,000 to a former employee of an Oakland, California, location who said he was misgendered by co-workers...
+Hamburger chain Shake Shack has agreed to pay $20,000 to a former employee of an Oakland location who said he was misgendered by co-workers and did not receive support from management when he reported it.

+The former employee was trained in San Francisco and assigned to a Shake Shack location in Oakland where the incidents took place, the California Civil Rights Department said in a news release.

+He reported the discrimination to management, who "failed to take reasonable steps to correct the behavior," the department said.

 Comments / 0